Sunday, 22 September 2013

 The next day the owner offered me a job for $10.00 USD a night.

-My own prowess in Turkish didn't stretch to the names for spices when the chefs explained to me how to make Imam Bayildi (lots of pointing and miming was involved) so I'm not sure if the recipe is exactly the same as theirs, and goodness knows every Turkish recipe has a thousand different ways of making it, but I'm always pretty happy with how this version turns out.
+My own prowess in Turkish didn't stretch to the names for spices when the chefs explained to me how to make Imam Bayildi (lots of pointing and miming was involved) so I'm not sure if the recipe is exactly the same as theirs.
+Goodness knows every Turkish recipe has a thousand different ways of making it!
+But I'm always pretty happy with how this version turns out.

 Fertility Focus: